Secodis/TSS-WEB/Controls/SSDLC_Secure-Development.md

 3. **Guardrails:** Dev teams SHOULD have the authority to manage their own security within predefined boundaries

-4. **Security Onboarding:** New developers &  teams MUST receive a security onboardong.

-5. **Security Know-How:**
+## {{site.TITLE_SSDLC_SECDEV_TRAINING}}

-    - It MUST be ensured that everyone involved in the development process posess sufficient security knowledge for their particular role.
+1. **Security Know-How:** It MUST be ensured that everyone involved in the development process posess sufficient security knowledge for their particular role.

+2. **Security Onboarding:** New developers &  teams MUST receive a security onboardong.

-    - This SHOULD be achieved by providing general awareness and role-specific security training or coaching of team members, including
-         - secure coding training and training of secure design principles for developers, and
+3. **Role-Specific Security Training:** Role-specific security training or coaching SHOULD be provided to team members, including secure coding training and training of secure design principles for developers.
-         - SSDLC training for project management role such as Product Owners.

 ## {{site.TITLE_SSDLC_SECDEV_SECDESIGN}}